Agricultural Marketing Service, USDA.

 Over the past five years, the Northwest processed pear industry has suffered a reduction in crop size by approximately 23 percent.
 With the decreasing crop size, along with the increasing costs for promotional activities, the PPC has been forced to cut back on some promotional activities and use reserve funds.
 The PPC recommended the higher assessment rate to increase the funding for promotional activities.
-As stated earlier, the budget for promotion and paid advertising is being increased from last season's $700,000 to $860,310 this fiscal period.
+The budget for promotion and paid advertising would increase from $700,000 to $860,310.
 This increase will allow the PPC to effectively carry out the promotional activities needed to maintain the existing market share and increase demand.
 The PPC recommended no change for the $0.00 assessment rate for both the “winter” and “other” classification of pears for processing.

-The assessment rate established in this rule will continue in effect indefinitely unless modified, suspended, or terminated by USDA upon recommendation and information submitted by the PPC or other available information.
+The proposed assessment rate would continue in effect indefinitely unless modified, suspended, or terminated by USDA upon recommendation and information submitted by the PPC or other available information.

-Although this assessment rate will be effective for an indefinite period, the PPC will continue to meet prior to or during each fiscal period to recommend a budget of expenses and consider recommendations for modification of the assessment rate.
+Although this assessment rate would be effective for an indefinite period, the PPC would continue to meet prior to or during each fiscal period to recommend a budget of expenses and consider recommendations for modification of the assessment rate.
 The dates and times of the PPC's meetings are available from the PPC or USDA.
 The PPC meetings are open to the public and interested persons may express their views at these meetings.
-USDA will continue to evaluate the PPC's recommendations and other available information to determine whether modification of the assessment rate is needed.
+USDA would evaluate the PPC's recommendations and other available information to determine whether modification of the assessment rate is needed.
 Further rulemaking will be undertaken as necessary.
-The PPC's 2009-2010 budget has been reviewed and approved by USDA; those for subsequent fiscal periods will also be reviewed and, as appropriate, approved by USDA.
+The PPC's 2009-2010 budget and those for subsequent fiscal periods would be reviewed and, as appropriate, approved by USDA.